yuegao04/docs/docs/deploy/standalone.md

 ## Setting up TLS

-### Default mode, using system (non-public trust) self-signed certificate
+### Default Mode, using Self-Signed Certificate

-Since the HTTPs service certificate (chain) is issued by a non-public trust CA (Walrus startup created), users need to confirm the risks before accessing the UI in the browser.
+By default Walrus uses a self-signed HTTPS certificate, which results in a warning message in the browser.

-### Using [ACME](https://letsencrypt.org/docs/challenge-types) challenge to generate (public trust) certificate
+### Using [ACME](https://letsencrypt.org/docs/challenge-types) to Generate a Trusted Certificate

-Perform the challenge through the Let's Encrypt service, and let Let's Encrypt issue a 90-day HTTPs service certificate (chain) after the challenge is successful.
-The renewal of this certificate (chain) will be automatically completed by Walrus.
+Let's Encrypt issues a 90-day HTTPS certificate.
+The renewal of this certificate will be automatically completed by Walrus.

 > Prerequisites:
 > - Configure a domain name so that it can be mapped to the Linux server where Walrus is deployed, such as `walrus.mydomain.com`.